 Beekeepers with a yellow jacket problem have the RESCUE WHYTA yellow jacket trap attractant kit to help them.
 The kit lures and traps both yellow jacket queens and workers to disrupt their nests.
 Without the queen to lay eggs and workers to tend to brood, the nest is lost.
 It works through the yellow jacket seasons of spring to fall.
 This trap attractant kit is made by RESCUE in the USA.

 This yellow jacket attractant kit is best used in early spring.
 That is when yellow jackets are starting their reproduction.
 The trap lowers their numbers and keeps the population of yellow jackets around your beehives low.
 RESCUE has included directions and instructions on using the trap attractant kit.
 Beekeepers should read the directions and identify yellow jacket nests near your apiary.
 The trap works great when located near where yellow jackets are nesting.Check Price on Amazon

-Best Yellow Jacket Baits
+Overview of the Best Yellow Jacket Baits

 These baits can be used in existing yellow jacket traps including your own DIY trap.

 The Safer Super Yellow Jacket Lure works very well in attracting yellow jackets without harming honeybees and can be used in any existing yellow jacket trap you have.
 The lure attracts both yellow jacket hornets and wasps.
 The lure is sold in a pack of 3 containers so you have enough of the attractant to last you for long.
 It is a great product for beekeepers that use durable reusable yellow jacket traps in their apiaries.
 The lure helps you in keeping down yellow jacket numbers so your beehives are safer for your honeybee colonies.
 The package weighs 0.48 ounces.